teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 Before the end of each week you must make sure your Harvest is up-to-date and you’ve logged all your billable and non-billable hours - remember that’s at least 30hrs billable and 35hrs in total each week.

-Check against your targets using this [Harvest report] (https://deesonemedia.harvestapp.com/reports).
+Check against your targets using this [Harvest report](https://deesonemedia.harvestapp.com/reports).

 ##If I work 60 hours one week, then can I reduce the hours that I work the following week?